data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Deep dive into takeaways

 *Each item should include specific examples that demonstrate that practice XYZ is possible and offer some insight and evidence as to why doing it one way (vs. another) is better.*

+### 1. Make metadata available for an educational resource by publishing metadata using a standard such as *MIER* or *Harper Lite*

+In order for your resource to be discoverable, providing essential metadata using a standard such as *MIER* or *Harper Lite* is important.

+### 2. Add metadata that encourages reuse of your educational resource

+Both the MIER and Harper metadata standards include metadata that is specific to reusing course material:

+1. What is the Licensing?
+Is the resource available to be repurposed by others?

+For many instructors, if the licensing is too restrictive (such as requiring the No-Derivatives), instructors may be prevented from reusing materials.
+Consider licenses such as CC-BY-NC (Non Commercial), which is permissive for those who use the material for Non-Commercial uses.

+2. Who is the audience?
+Who is the material for?

+2. Are instructor notes available?

+For their workshops, The Carpentries include extensive instructor notes that cover what worked and what didn't work during a workshop; such a resource is invaluable to understanding whether the material is at an appropriate level for learners.

+3. Is there a code of conduct?

 ## Acknowledgements